What is the Cryosphere?

 Why it Matters

-The cryosphere influences our world's climate, provides water for ecosystems, supports agriculture and can be central to the daily lives of people, plants, and animals.
+The cryosphere influences our world's climate, provides water for ecosystems, supports agriculture and is central to the daily lives of people, plants, and animals.
 Many animals and plants are uniquely adapted to snowy environments.
 At the same time, however, melting land ice leads to rising sea level.

 Birds flying off of harbor coast in Sweden